-- 1. In the Google Admin console, go to Device Management > Network > Certificates (root certificate) (crt certificate). - 2.
+- 1. In the Google Admin console, go to Device management > Networks > Certificates. - 2.
 Add the root certificate. - 3.
 Select the Use this certificate as an HTTPS certificate authority checkbox.

 Do not forget to select the Use this certificate as an HTTPS certificate authority checkbox.